Prep wrestling report: Four champions push Geneseo to Western Big 6 crown

 Rock Island also finished with four champions in Truth Vesey (113), Daniel McGhee (120), Amare Overton (170) and Andrew Marquez (195).
 Vesey and Marquez went back-to-back.

 Moline's Noah Tapia (145) remained perfect on the year as he recorded two first period falls to win the conference title.
+Tapia, a Hofstra recruit, was also named the conference's most valuable wrestler.
 The Maroons had three others in the finals, but went 0-3 in those bouts.

 Alleman's Adam Jacks (132) and UT's Xavier Marolf (120) each placed third.